sondernextdoor/VMCompiler/README.md

 # VM Compiler

-This project contains an experimental compiler written in C#.
+WIP compiler written in C#.
 The compiler translates a small custom language into instructions for a simple virtual machine.
 The code is a work in progress and was created around the same time as the author's virtual machine project (2021/2022).

 ## Language overview